Thinkr1/Loffty/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for Loffty
-title: ''
+title: "[Feature] "
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## What would you like to see?

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature or improvement you'd like.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## What problem would this solve?

+Describe the problem, limitation, or use case behind your suggestion.

+## What would you like to happen?

+Describe how you imagine the feature working.

+## Alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions, workarounds, or existing features you've considered.

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, mockups, or examples that could help explain the idea.